-21.28.
-Career Services and Internships
+26.30.
+Career Services

-The College of Global Futures has a career advisor dedicated to helping the college's degree-seeking students discuss career options and perform company and occupational research.
+The College of Global Futures has career advisors dedicated to helping the college's degree-seeking students discuss career options and perform company and occupational research.
 The advisor also assists with resumes and cover letters, interview preparation, job search strategy, and other employment-related topics.
 Full time opportunities are communicated through the College of Global Futures internal LinkedIn group, which you are strongly encouraged to join.
 Additional employment, internship, career fair, and mentorship opportunities are available through ASU's career resource, Handshake.